 Anise hyssop (Agastache foeniculum)

 Native to North America, this perennial member of the mint family is also called hummingbird mint.
 It’s worth mentioning it spreads by rhizomes and self seeds.
 Drought tolerant once plants are established, Anise hyssop will thrive in full sun and dry soil.
-Deadheading flowers will encourage more blooms.
+Deadheading the purple flowers will encourage more blooms.

-Crocosmia is a spring-planted corm that you’ll find in the bulb section of your garden center or online retailer.
+Crocosmia is a spring-planted corm that you’ll find in the bulb section of your local nursery or online retailer.
 As it starts to grow, the foliage is upright and fans out, like an iris (it’s a member of the same family), but the stems of tubular flowers are very unique—and hummingbirds are drawn to them!
 Some varieties of crocosmia are winter hardy in USDA zones 7 to 11, but ‘Lucifer’ will survive down to zone 5.

 There are a LOT of salvias, both annual and perennial (depending on where you live), that you can choose to include in a pollinator garden.
 They love full sun and while they’re considered to be tasty according to hummingbird standards, rabbits and deer aren’t fans.
 Jessica’s favorite varieties include ‘Wendy’s Wish’ and ‘Lady in Red’.